-Then of course there are the beaches!
+Then of course there are the beaches, one of the best senior activities on Cape Cod.
 From sandy shorelines to daunting dunes, even beach walking comes with plenty of variety.
 Enjoy the calm waters and large tidal flats of bayside beaches or the crashing surf and bobbing seals of the ocean-side beaches.
 Many features iconic lighthouses that are worth a visit.
 Many Cape towns have walking groups- a perfect way to make new friends or chat with old friends while enjoying the fresh air.

 Many land trusts and conservation groups also organize walks and other events like kayaking and birding trips that are a good way to meet people with similar interests and to learn more about the environment in your backyard.
 Birdwatching is a great way to get outdoors and appreciate the wide range of species that call the Cape home or pass through seasonally.